 Drawing on our knowledge and experience, Koprince McCall Pottroff can prepare and file a thorough and well-supported SBA OHA appeal on your behalf, asking the SBA OHA judge to overturn an adverse size determination issued by the SBA–and get you back in the small business game.

 Or, if the SBA denied a size protest you filed against a competitor, Koprince McCall Pottroff can help you file a SBA OHA appeal asking the judge to reverse the size determination and find your competitor “other than small.”

 If you successfully protest the small business size of a competitor, your competitor may appeal the SBA’s size determination.
 In most cases, the SBA won’t step in to fight the appeal, meaning that unless you speak up, the SBA OHA judge only hears from one side–your competitor.

-If your competitor has filed a SBA OHA size appeal, Koprince Law can intervene in your competitor’s size appeal on your behalf and fight to uphold the SBA’s size determination that your competitor is not an eligible small business.
+If your competitor has filed a SBA OHA size appeal, Koprince McCall Pottroff can intervene in your competitor’s size appeal on your behalf and fight to uphold the SBA’s size determination that your competitor is not an eligible small business.